 The thought here is simple.
 Most of us believe in supporting small businesses, but so often we default to the Amazon order or Target trip.
 Why?
 Oftentimes it’s because we don’t have a tangible relationship, or human connection, with the businesses in our community.
 Our goal is to change that.

 We do not charge small businesses for our services.

-We also embrace partnerships with community developers, marketing firms, and corporations that are seeking new ways to spotlight the efforts of small businesses and nonprofits.
+We embrace paid-partnerships with community developers, marketing firms, and corporations that are seeking new ways to spotlight the efforts of small businesses and nonprofits.
 Our platform welcomes sponsorships.

-With an idea in mind, Jon called Rocco Campanelli, who immediately jumped on board to figure out how he could bring the idea to life.
+With an idea in mind, Jon called Rocco Campanelli (Baltimore Small's advisor and creative director), who immediately jumped on board to figure out how he could bring the idea to life.
 With his own work as a commercial producer and creative directly impacted by Covid-19, he too was seeking a way to create community while self-isolating.
 From day one, Rocco utilized his experience in fostering authentic relationships, community-building, and leading brands to make the project a reality.

 What started as a few photoshoots and interviews with small business owners and not-for-profit founders quickly turned into a full-on passion project.
 The courage and resilience of these owners and founders has been always palpable, inspiring, and worth sharing with the world.

 The result is Baltimore Small Business Stories.